 Step 3:

 For Longitude values, we will use the same procedures to separate Degree, Minute, and Second values in different columns.
-And using the same formula will have converted Decimal values in column G.
+Using the same formula will have converted Decimal values in column G.

 2. Using String Manipulation Functions

-String Manipulation using LEFT, MID, and FIND function is an easy way to convert DMS values to Decimal Degrees.
+String Manipulation using LEFT, MID, and FIND functions is an easy way to convert DMS values to Decimal Degrees.
 Even though it is a complex formula, it is comparatively easy to use.

 Step 1: